AnkushSharma2698/SimulateFS/readme.md

         - Used helper function to get resultant working directory.
 ### Testing
     - Testing was performed by created randomized input files and viewing actual output vs expected output
-    - Used the sample test cases provided on eclass